6 October 3rd, 1946

 Avisholem’s African servant.
 This role almost certainly would have been played in blackface.↩︎

 This is a play on words.
 This Hebrew phrase means “the great eagle.”
-In German, “Adler” means eagle.↩︎
+In German, “Adler” means eagle.
+In addition, this is a reference to the Rambam (Maimonides), who was referred to as Nesher Hagadol.↩︎